kaaproject/kaa/doc/Kaa-concepts/index.md

 Simply put, endpoint metadata is a JSON document of a free structure that is associated with a specific endpoint.

+## Data sample

+Data sample is an independent data record sent by (or collected from) an endpoint.

 ## Kaa client

 To have your devices (endpoints) exchange data with the Kaa servers, you need a *client*.